LGBTQ Immigration Lawyer

 Evidence of past suffering, sexual abuse, physical abuse or fear of future persecution in an individual’s home country due to their gender identity and/or sexual orientation (and sometimes even perceived sexual orientation) provides grounds for asylum in the United States.

-Contact our LGBT asylum lawyer today at (407) 500-0000.
+Contact our LGBT immigration lawyer today at (407) 500-0000.
 You may also fill out our online form and we will get back to you shortly.